Growing a Co-operative Economy — Together!

 Take a Course on co-ops.
 Opportunities in our region include:

-- Saint Mary’s University’s Co-operative Management Education program offers rigorous and dynamic online degree offers programs for co-operative management professionals.
-Choose the 3-year Master of Management, Co-operatives and Credit Unions, the Graduate Diploma in Co-operative Management (20 months) or the Bilingual Certificate in Co-operative Management (10 months).
+- The International Centre for Co-operative Management at Saint Mary’s University offers rigorous and dynamic online degree programs for co-operative management professionals, as well as shorter training and education programs.
+Choose the 3-year Master of Management, Co-operatives and Credit Unions, the Graduate Diploma in Co-operative Management (20 months) or the Bilingual Certificate in Co-operative Management (10 months), or from a menu of trainings offered throughout the year.

 - The University of Massachusetts, Amherst, offers a number of courses on co-ops as well as a Certificate in Applied Economic Research in Co-operative Enterprise.
 The NFCA is a member of the UMASS Co-operative Enterprise Collaborative (UMACEC), which has helped to develop these programs in collaboration with the Economics Department.

-- Visit the NFCA’s Co-op Calendar for upcoming conferences, trainings, and other co-op events.
+- Visit the NFCA’s Co-op Calendar for upcoming conferences, trainings, and other co-op and food system-related events.